Behavioral hooks

 - Python 3.6+ must be installed and available in your PATH

-Hook Overview
+Hook overview

-| Hook | Trigger | Purpose |
+| Hook | Fires When | What It Does |

 |---|---|---|